GFAUnDead/YourListOnline/README.md

     completed TINYTEXT COLLATE latin1_swedish_ci
 );
 ```
+### Users Table
-The users table is used to store information about the users of the system.
-It has the following columns:
+The users table has the following columns:
-* id: A unique identifier for the user.
-This column is set to the SERIAL data type, which automatically generates a new unique identifier for each new user added to the table.
+* id: a unique identifier for the user
-* username: The username of the user.
-This column is set to the VARCHAR(255) data type, which allows for up to 255 characters of text.
+* username: the username of the user
-* password: The password of the user.
-This column is set to the VARCHAR(255) data type, which allows for up to 255 characters of text.
+* password: the password of the user
-* api_key: The API key of the user.
-This column is set to the VARCHAR(255) data type, which allows for up to 255 characters of text.
+* api_key: the API key of the user
-* is_admin: A boolean flag indicating whether the user is an administrator or not.
-This column is set to the BOOLEAN data type, with a default value of FALSE.
+* is_admin: a boolean flag indicating whether the user is an admin or not
-* signup_date: The timestamp when the user signed up for the service.
-This column is set to the TIMESTAMP data type, with a default value of NOW(), which sets the value to the current date and time.
+* signup_date: the timestamp when the user signed up
-* last_login: The timestamp when the user last logged in to the service.
-This column is set to the TIMESTAMP data type, with a default value of NOW(), which sets the value to the current date and time."
+* last_login: the timestamp when the user last logged in
+Note that id is set to INT(11) with the AUTO_INCREMENT option, which will automatically generate a unique identifier for each new user added to the table, and is used as the primary key for the table. username, password, and api_key are set to VARCHAR(50) with the collation latin1_swedish_ci and are used to store the user's login credentials and API key. is_admin is set to TINYINT(1) with a default value of 0 and indicates whether the user is an administrator or not. signup_date and last_login are both set to DATETIME and are used to store the date and time when the user signed up and last logged in, respectively.
+### Todos Table
 The todos table has the following columns:
 * id: a unique identifier for the todo item
 * user_id: the id of the user who owns the todo item